awslabs/ar-go-tools/doc/argot-cli.md

 ### Taint
 `taint` runs the taint analysis on the inter-procedural flow graph that has been built by [`buildgraph`](#buildgraph) using the information stored in the loaded configuration.

+### Trace
+`trace` runs an inter-procedural dataflow analysis starting from every node with an id matching the provided argument.
+The `-t` option allows the tool to print trace-level information while the analysis runs.

 ### Unfocus
 `unfocus` exits *focused* mode.